CodePushGo/website/src/content/blog/en/app-store-vs-direct-updates-what-developers-need-to-know.md

 A great example is [Blackmagic Design](https://www.blackmagicdesign.com/)'s Resolve, which bypasses the App Store for direct downloads.
 This choice allows the app to deliver advanced features that might not fit within the App Store's restrictions [\[2\]](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=117780).
 It shows how specific industry needs - like supporting specialized functionality - can shape your update strategy.

-For industries like finance or healthcare, where regulations are strict, OTA updates through platforms like Capgo can be a game-changer.
+For industries like finance or healthcare, where regulations are strict, OTA updates through platforms like CodePushGo can be a game-changer.
 They let you quickly adapt to regulatory changes while staying compliant.
 This is especially useful for enterprise apps where speed and control over updates are crucial.

 When deciding on your approach, think about these factors: